 5. Install a Meta Pixel on your bio page

-This lets you build a retargeting audience of people who clicked your bio — which is gold for ads.
+This lets you build a retargeting audience of people who clicked your bio.
+Gold for ads.
 See how to install one here.

 6. Keep it mobile-first

 98% of Instagram traffic is mobile.
-If your bio page takes two seconds to load on 4G, you've already lost half your visitors.
+If your bio page takes two seconds to load on 4G, you have already lost half your visitors.
 Test on a real phone, not your desktop.

 7. Add social proof

-A quick testimonial, follower count badge, or "as seen in" logo row lifts conversion rates 10–20%.
-Trust signals matter even more on a bio page than a website.
+A quick testimonial, follower count badge, or "as seen in" logo row lifts conversion rates 10 to 20%.
+Trust signals matter even more on a bio page than on a full website.

-Stale links = stale conversions.
-Set a recurring calendar reminder to swap your hero link with whatever's currently hot.
+Stale links produce stale conversions.
+Set a recurring calendar reminder to swap your hero link with whatever is currently hot.

 9. Measure what matters

 Forget raw clicks.
 Track click-to-conversion rate and revenue per click.
-We broke down the 7 bio link metrics that actually matter here.
+We broke down the seven bio link metrics that actually matter here.

 Want a bio page that does all of the above out of the box?
 BioWise is free to start.